|Welcome | Log In|

 Jesse Andrews is the New York Times bestselling author of Me and Earl and the Dying Girl and the screenwriter of that book’s Sundance Grand Jury Prize–winning movie adaptation.
 He’s also the author of The Haters, which Booklist called “effortlessly readable, deeply enjoyable,” in a starred review.

-In an alternate reality a lot like our world, every person's physical size is directly proportional to their wealth.
+His new YA novel, Munmun, is set in an alternate reality a lot like our world, where every person's physical size is directly proportional to their wealth.
 The poorest of the poor are the size of rats, and billionaires are the size of skyscrapers.
-Jesse Andrews's groundbreaking new YA novel MUNMUN tells the story of one poor, tiny kid that struggles to get munmun, get big, and get safe in a world of giants.
+Munmun tells the story of one poor, tiny kid that struggles to get munmun, get big, and get safe in a world of giants.

 Kara Bietz grew up in New England but now resides near Houston, Texas with her husband, two kiddos and three dogs.
 She’s been dreaming up stories as long as she can remember; sometimes she puts them on paper and sometimes they just live in her head.
 Her first literary credit was a poem about her Dad, published on Father’s Day in her hometown newspaper when she was 8.